-- The use/possession of alcohol, tobacco products, or illicit drugs is forbidden. - Program participants are expected to maintain an overall C average in core academic courses and attend classes as scheduled.
-Any school absence must be approved by your host family and school.
+- The use/possession of alcohol, tobacco/nicotine products, or illicit drugs is forbidden. - Program participants are expected to maintain an overall C+ average in core academic courses and attend classes as scheduled.
+Any school absence must be approved by the host family and school.
 Students are also expected to know and abide by all school rules and regulations. - Independent travel is not permitted.
-Overnight travel is only allowed with a host parent, school approved chaperone, church group, exchange program representative, or a tour guide approved by the exchange program. - Obscene, indecent, violent, or disorderly conduct (in-person or digitally) while on the program is grounds for dismissal.
-In the case of early dismissal, program fees will not be reimbursed. - Host families determine the rules and expectations for living within their household.
-Program participants are expected to take part in family activities and follow rules with regards to respect, chores, curfews, social activities, and cell phone/internet use. - While participation in your host family's church/religious activities is encouraged to help you make friends and experience U.S. culture, it cannot be required. - Program participants are required to have their own spending money while on the program to pay for their phone bill and other personal expenses, including specific dietary needs.
-Students are not to lend or borrow money from the host family. - American friendships are encouraged.
-Sexual relationships and/or intimate relationships that detract from the program's focus are not allowed. - Visits from family and friends from your home country are not recommended.
-Special permission from ISE headquarters must be granted in advance. - Program participants are required to participate in 5 hours of community service during their program. - The program participant may not drive any motorized vehicle.
+Overnight travel is only allowed with a host parent, school approved chaperone, church group, exchange program representative, or a tour guide approved by the exchange program. - Obscene, indecent, violent, or disorderly conduct (in-person or digitally) while on the program is grounds for dismissal. - Host families determine the rules and expectations for students living within their household.
+Students are expected to take part in family activities and follow rules with regard to respect, chores, curfews, social activities, and cell phone/internet use. - While participation in a host family's church or religious activities is encouraged to help students make friends and experience U.S. culture, it cannot be required. - Program participants are required to have their own spending money while on the program to pay for their phone bill and other personal expenses, including specific required dietary needs.
+Students may not lend or borrow money from the host family. - American friendships are encouraged.
+Sexual relationships and/or intimate relationships that detract from the program's focus are not allowed. - Visits from a student's family or friends are strongly discouraged.
+Permission from ISE headquarters must be granted in advance. - Program participants are required to participate in at least one Project Help community service during their program. - Students may not drive any motorized vehicle.
 A student is allowed to register for a school-sponsored driver education class.
 If a license is obtained through this program, the license must be immediately given to the exchange organization's local representative.
-It will be returned to the student on the day of departure for home. - The handling of firearms by students on the ISE program is strictly forbidden.
-Students may not partake in any event/function involving firearms whether it be but not limited to sport, hobby or educational purposes. - Program participants are required to depart five days from the last day of school.
+It will be returned to the student on the day of departure. - The handling of firearms by students on the ISE program is strictly forbidden.
+Students may not participate in any event/function involving firearms whether it be but not limited to sport, hobby or educational purposes. - Program participants are required to depart five days from the last day of school.